Quasinormal mode content of binary black hole ringdowns

-The only reliable theoretical tool for modeling the merger is numerical relativity (NR).
-In particular, for high-fidelity GW ringdown signals, we use SpECTRE Cauchy Characteristic Evolution (CCE) NR simulations \cite{2020PhRvD.102d4052M, 2021arXiv211008635M}, which include an exterior solution based on null (or characteristic) slices that extend all the way to future null infinity ($\scriplus$) where the GW signal is defined.
+The only reliable theoretical tool for modeling the merger is numerical relativity.
+In particular, for high-fidelity GW ringdown signals, we use SpECTRE Cauchy Characteristic Evolution (CCE) numerical simulations \cite{2020PhRvD.102d4052M, 2021arXiv211008635M}, which include an exterior solution based on null (or characteristic) slices that extend all the way to future null infinity ($\scriplus$) where the GW signal is defined.

-Our task is to determine the QNM content of an NR waveform.
+Our task is to determine the QNM content of a numerical waveform.
 This is challenging due in part to the ambiguity in the ringdown start time, the presence of nonlinearities not described by perturbation theory, and the risk of overfitting with many QNMs; see, for example, \cite{2018PhRvD..97j4065B, 2020arXiv200400671O, 2019PhRvX...9d1060G}.

-Previous attempts have largely relied on least-squares fits to individual waveform harmonics \cite{2019PhRvX...9d1060G, 2021PhRvD.103j4048D, 2021PhRvD.104l4072F, 2021PhRvD.103h4048F, 2024PhRvD.109d4069C, 2025PhRvD.111h4041G, 2025PhRvD.112f4016M}.
+Previous attempts have largely relied on least-squares fits to individual waveform harmonics \cite{PhysRevD.102.084052, 2019PhRvX...9d1060G, 2021PhRvD.103j4048D, 2021PhRvD.104l4072F, 2021PhRvD.103h4048F, 2024PhRvD.109d4069C, 2025PhRvD.111h4041G, 2025PhRvD.112f4016M}.
 The quality of the fits is assessed using a simple mismatch and the above difficulties are handled with \emph{ad hoc} approaches such as free-frequency fits or amplitude-stability checks across start times.
 Rational filters offer an alternative approach but do not measure the amplitudes of the QNMs and have not been widely adopted \cite{2022PhRvD.106h4036M}.
-A Bayesian approach to studying the time dependence of the overtone amplitudes has also been explored \cite{2024PhRvD.109l4030C}.
+A few Bayesian approaches to studying the time dependence of the overtone amplitudes have also been explored \cite{2024PhRvD.109l4030C, 2024PhRvD.109j1503R, 2024JCAP...10..061C}.

 This letter describes a new Bayesian method for determining the mode content of the ringdown.
-Instead of least-squares fits, posterior distributions on the model parameters are obtained using a likelihood function that accounts for the numerical uncertainty in the NR waveforms \cite{methods_paper}.
-The mode content is determined independently at each start time and overfitting is naturally avoided by the use of evidence ratios (Bayes factors) to determine which modes to include and which naturally penalize overly complex models.
+Instead of least-squares fits, posterior distributions on the model parameters are obtained using a likelihood function that accounts for the uncertainty in the numerical waveforms \cite{methods_paper}.
+The mode content is determined independently at each start time and overfitting is naturally avoided by the use of evidence ratios (Bayes factors) to determine which modes to include and which penalizes overly complex models.
 Posterior predictive checks (PPCs) are used to assess the fit quality.

 {\textit{\textbf{Theory}}---}The GW signal is conventionally decomposed into spin-weighted spherical harmonics (indexed by $\beta\!=\!(\ell,m)$).
 The QNM model for the signal in each harmonic is a sum of damped sinusoids and the overall amplitude decays inversely with distance $r$ from the BH: